JamesOngICL/Smart-Breathing-Mask/README.md

 ## Running the hardware

 Please wire the 4 sensors according to documentation (with GPIO 23 and 24) used as the SCL and SDA pins for the CO2 sensor.
-Following this run
+Following this run this in the directory hardware_final.

 ````shell
 python3 main.py
 ````
-in the hardware_final branch.

 # Running the Server
 * Visit folder containing manage.py -> serverside_branch/OpenCareMQTT2/manage.py